 Openness – is openly licenced, considers accessibility issues, supports flexible use.

 Individuals and teams may self-nominate or be nominated by colleagues.
 Nominations should take the form of:

-A short video (10 minutes maximum) presenting the nominated digital resource.
-If this option is selected, the video should be uploaded to YouTube as unlisted content and the URL provided in a covering email.
+A short video (5 minutes maximum) presenting the nominated digital resource.
+If this option is selected, the video should be uploaded to YouTube as unlisted content and the URL provided on the application form.

 Places at this year's conference are likely to be in demand more than ever before.
 Each year our conference grows increasingly popular and this year promises to be no different.
 Don't miss out and book your place now for this year's conference.

 RT @JInfoLit: Job opportunity!
 Are you interested in becoming a copy editor for the Journal of Information Literacy?
 Find out more about th…